nanocosmos/docs/docs/nanoplayer/nanoplayer_feature_network_reconnect.md

 #### Parameters
 The reconnect object has multiple parameters to adjust the behaviour.
 The parameters are:

-* minDelay (default: 2) - The minimum time between reconnect attempts in seconds.
+* `minDelay` (default: 2) - The minimum time between reconnect attempts in seconds.
 The lowest possible value is 1 sec.
-* maxDelay (default: 10)- The maximum time between reconnect attempts in seconds.
+* `maxDelay` (default: 10)- The maximum time between reconnect attempts in seconds.
-* delaySteps (default: 10)- The number of steps till the maximum delay should reached.
+* `delaySteps` (default: 10)- The number of steps till the maximum delay should reached.
-* maxRetries (default: 10) - The maximum count of reconnect tries.
+* `maxRetries` (default: 10) - The maximum count of reconnect tries.
 If set to zero no reconnect will be done.

 > **Important:** <br>
-> Disable reconnect by setting 'maxRetries' to 0.
+> Disable reconnect by setting `maxRetries` to 0.

 #### Example
 ```javascript